Important Notice

 • Personal data you provide to us in person, via our website or by telephone,

-• Personal data you provide when you enquire about Early Years Scotland membership, Early Years
+• Personal data you provide when you enquire about Early Years Scotland membership or Early Years Scotland Professional Learning.

 • Personal data you provide if you subscribe to any of our mailing or newsletter services,